Alpha male posturing is the ensemble of behaviors that seeks to show off how “alpha” one is.

 Here is a definition of alpha male posturing:

-Alpha male posturing seeks to inflate one’s own social status and self-esteem by creating an outgroup of “inferior” people they can attack and show contempt for.
-In today’s terms, the “inferior” group goes by the names of “cuck”, “beta” et similar.The Power moves
+Alpha male posturing includes all the behaviors and attitudes that seek to inflate one’s own social status and self-esteem by creating an outgroup of “inferior” people to be attacked and ridiculed.The Power moves

-The key in this definition is “increasing one’s own value”.
+The key in this definition is “inflating one’s own value”.

 Because, at the core, alpha male posturing is nothing but an example of social climbing: it’s about pushing people down so that I can pull myself up.

-If you have taken a peek around the manosphere or any Red Pill community you have probably come across terms such as “cuck”, “beta” or “beta bucks”.
+And if you’ve taken a walk on the red side of the underworld, you’ve probably come across terms such as “cuck”, “beta” or “beta bucks”.

-As a matter of fact, you can barely get by a single post or article without being peppered with those names.
+As a matter of fact, you can barely get by a single post or article without being peppered with those labels.

 For the record:

-All these terms sound rather nasty and mean, but they have to be.
+All these terms sound rather mean and, for their purpose, they have to be.

-They have to be to serve serve the purpose of group-cohesion and psychological self-protection.
+They have to be to serve the purpose of group-cohesion and psychological self-protection (ie.: they are so bad that and so different that I could never be one of them)

 Alpha Male Posturing Example